Tokelon/tokTales-templates/README.md

 ### Step by step

 1. Clone or download this repository
-2. Copy template project folder to target location
+2. Choose template and copy project folder to target location
 3. Rename template project folder to target project name
 4. Rename Java packages to target project package names
-5. Android: Set `package` value in **AndroidManifest.xml** to target application package
+5. Android: Set value of `package` in **AndroidManifest.xml** to target application package
-6. Android: Set `applicationId` in Android **build.gradle** to target application id
+6. Android: Set value of `applicationId` in Android **build.gradle** to target application id
+7. Desktop: Adjust value of `mainClassName` in Desktop **build.gradle**, if necessary

 ### Optional